Australian Pokies Guide

 Scatter symbols or wild symbols appear in most pokies games.
 These symbols pay out a predetermined amount of money when they appear anywhere on the machine.
 Some machines also use the symbols to help complete prizes with other symbols of the machine.
 They sub in for the necessary symbol serving as a wild symbol.
 Many times the scatter symbol will trigger an added prize bonus on top of the standard bonus given out.

 The History of the Pokies Machine

-Pokies has a long and rich history, but the very first slot machine wasn’t founded in Australia, it was created in the United States.
+Pokies has a long and rich history, but the very first machine wasn’t founded in Australia, it was created in the United States.
 Charles Fey, a car mechanic, put together the Liberty Bell slot machine in 1895.
 It was an all-metal contraption with three reels and just seven different symbols.
 The first machine was such a hit that slots began production around the country.
-The first slots hit the shores of Australia in the early 1900’s and were exceedingly popular, though very illegal at the time.
+The first games hit the shores of Australia in the early 1900’s and were exceedingly popular, though very illegal at the time.

 The Legalization of Pokies

 Aristocrat, an Australian company, saw a rich future in slots and created its first machine, the Clubman, in 1953 starting a long-lasting gaming company that still exists today.
 A year after Aristocrat came out with its first machine New South Wales legalised slot machine gaming and machines exploded around the country.

 Why are They Called Pokies?